andifalk/secure-oauth2-oidc-workshop/lab6/README.md

 ### Step 4: Add a few additional features

-As you can now already see, you are directly forced to login and your token is later on used to query APIs.
+As you can now already see, you are directly forced to login, and your token is later on used to query APIs.
 But there are a few things missing:
 - Your routes are not protected yet.
 Meaning by clever modification, users can access any part of your UI.
 - The name of the user logged in is not shown.
 - The logout button has no function at all